phpolar/mysql-migrations/README.md

     "Migration" and a 13 digit timestamp will be prepended to the filename.
-    For example, mysqlmi --name CreateProductTable create ./migrations will generate a file named Migration1764993752674CreateProductTable.php in the [36mmigrations folder.
+    For example, mysqlmi --name CreateProductTable create ./migrations will generate a file named Migration1764993752674CreateProductTable.php
+    in the migrations folder.

 ## EXAMPLES